-- The building plan was selected so as to reflect the benefits that the hybrid structures provide over non-hybrid structures.
-The basic plan is common to various types - The basic plan is common to various types of hybrid structures.
+- The building plan was selected so as to reflect the benefits that the hybrid structures provide over non-hybrid structures. - The basic plan is common to various types of hybrid structures.
 The number of stories and the make-up and combination of structural components and details can be varied. - Rules to determine dead load, live load and seismic forces to be used in design simulation are common in the U.S. and Japan Groups.